sdvicorp/moment-indefinite-precision/README.md

 Moment contains some support for formatting durations, however it performs a lot of 'rounding' on the result and yields only an approximate description.
 This is often great for readability, giving the user a sense of roughly when an event occurred or roughly how long a process took.
 This does not work so well if one needs to accurately display the running time of a process, or say, the duration of a movie clip.

-In the example below the is 3 days, 6 hours, 12 minutes and 15 seconds exactly, however this is simplified to just '3 days' by the library.
+In the example below the is 3 days, 6 hours, 12 minutes and 15 seconds exactly, however this is simplified to just '3 days' by the humanize.

     var runTime = moment.duration({days: 3, hours: 6, minutes: 12, seconds: 15});
     runTime.humanize(); // "3 days"

-Using the indifinite-precision plugin, a humanized version of the duration can be displayed and still retain (some) precision:
+Using the indefinite-precision plugin, a humanized version of the duration can be displayed and still retain (some) precision:

     var runTime = moment.duration({days: 3, hours: 6, minutes: 12, seconds: 15});
     runTime.indefinitePrecision(); // "3 days 6 hours 12 minutes 15 seconds"
     runTime.indefinitePrecision('short'); // "3d 6h 12m 15s"

 To obtain the full set of numeric values as an object instead of a string, pass the value `true` to the method: